-- You don't have to call ahead for your trip - You don't have to be ready for your bus 60 to 90 minutes ahead of time - They run on predictable schedules - They serve most major destinations in Whatcom County - Riders eligible for paratransit ride fixed routes for FREE.
+- You don't have to call ahead for your trip - They run on predictable schedules - They serve most major destinations in Whatcom County - Riders eligible for paratransit ride fixed routes for FREE.
 (See page 31 for details)

-Fixed route buses are equipped with ramps.
-Drivers announce bus stops.
+Fixed route buses are equipped with ramps and announce bus stops.
 WTA drivers are professionally trained to assist riders with disabilities.